layters/neroshop-specs/README.md

 * `set`: Same as put, except it updates the value to a key without changing the key.

-This query also checks and validates the signature beforehand, using the user's public keys to ensure that the data can only be modified by its originator.
+This query also checks and validates the signature beforehand, using the user's RSA or Monero keys to ensure that the data can only be modified by its originator.

+Set messages can only be processed while in IPC mode so that outside nodes cannot modify other peers' data anyhow.

 ## Features